Photo: Tomek Dersu Aaron

 Article 2.1

-The visitor is at all times obliged to show the admission ticket and any card or voucher that entitles the visitor to a discount on the admission price to officials recognisable as such, including but not limited to security staff.
+The visitor is at all times obliged, on request, to show the admission ticket and any card or voucher entitling them to a discount on the admission price to officers who are recognisable as such, including, but not limited to, security guards.
+This does not apply to the entrance area, the library and Restaurant Sandberg, which are accessible without a ticket during opening hours.

 Article 2.2